Xmaster6y/lczerolens/docs/source/start.rst

 Getting Started
 ===============

-**lczerolens** (/ɛn.saɪt/) is a package for the interpreting and manipulating the internals of deep learning models.
+**lczerolens** is a package for running interpretability methods on lc0 models.
+It is designed to be easy to use and to work with the most common interpretability techniques.

 .. _installation: